 Important note on copyrighted material

 You should only use shared folders, public links, and photo galleries for files that you have the legal right to share with others (for example, documents, photos, software, music, and videos that you personally created).
-You do not have the right to share files unless you own the copyright in them or have been given permission by the copyright owner to share them.
-Purchasing or legally acquiring video, music, ebooks, or software does not give you the right to share that material with third parties over the Internet.
+You don't have the right to share files unless you own the copyright in them or have been given permission by the copyright owner to share them.
+Purchasing or legally acquiring video, music, ebooks, or software doesn't give you the right to share that material with third parties over the Internet.